Giving Statements

 The biggest challenge I faced was working with a fixed deadline.
 As we had told our customers in advance that we would have this feature in the market by the beginning of quarter 3, we had to cut back on certain requirements to ensure we met our deadline.

-I collaborated regularly with key stakeholders to make sure appropriate discussions were made when we needed to cut back on scope.
-Examples of where we had to compromise included:
+I collaborated with key stakeholders to make sure we were aligned on what we needed to cut back on to reduce scope.
+Compromises we made included:

-• Pausing on adding other communication methods for church givers to know they’ve received their tax statement
+Pausing on adding other communication methods for church givers to know they’ve received their tax statement - We decided to launch first with our most common method of emailing

-• Cutting out timeline and auto fill improvements for the launch and add these afterwards
+Cutting out timeline and auto fill improvements for the launch and adding these in as fast follows after the launch

 Outcome